clamsproject/wfe-pipeline-runner/README.md

+### 4. Errors

+To be written.

-### 4. Handing parameters to applications
+### 5. Handing parameters to applications

-Application can take parameters and of course differ as to what parameters they take.
-We allow the initial configuration file to include parameters.
+Application can take parameters and ee allow the initial configuration file to include parameters.
 For example, instead of `config/tokenizer-spacy.yml` we can use `config/tokenizer-spacy-params.yml` which looks as follows.

 ```yaml
 data: ${PWD}/examples/data